Otherwise known as a strategic partnership, a strategic alliance is not as formal as it sounds. You won’t be drawing up contracts.

-But imagine I knew a friendly arborist who reached out to me personally to help out with any tree work….. and maybe even pay me a 10% finders fee.
+But imagine I knew a friendly arborist who reached out to me personally to help out with any tree work….. and maybe even paid me a 10% finders fee.

 Some gardeners really know their stuff, but others are just a regular Joe who mows lawns.

 You need to educate all your strategic partners on common practices and terminology when dealing with trees.
-Knowledge they can pass onto the customer
+The knowledge they can pass onto the customer

-This will add value to their business as they sound more knowledgeable ot their regular customers, but most importantly it turns them into a salesmen for your business.
+This will add value to their business as they sound more knowledgeable to their regular customers, but most importantly it turns them into a salesman for your business.